noodldocs/noodldocs.github.io/2.4/nodes/cloud-services/cloud-file.md

 <##head##>
-# CLOUD FILE
+# Cloud File

-Represents a file that has been uploaded to Noodl's cloud services and stored as a reference in the database.
+Represents a file that has been uploaded to the Noodl Cloud Services and stored as a file property in a **Record**.

 ![](cloud-file.png ':class=img-size-l')